WOA-Project/SurfaceDuo-Guides/InstallWindows/ATTCellular-SurfaceDuo1.md

 ## Getting to Mass Storage Mode

-- Reboot into the bootloader menu by running this command while inside Android™:
+- Reboot into the bootloader mode by running this command while inside Android™:

 ```batch
 adb reboot bootloader